prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 ### XD UI KITS

-UI Kits content contains common buttons, form elements, headers, icons, and other UI elements.Follow this XD tutorial to learn how to get UI kits and use the Kit content in your own designs.
+UI Kits content contains common buttons, form elements, headers, icons, and other UI elements.
+Follow this XD tutorial to learn how to get UI kits and use the Kit content in your own designs.

 Note: We will explorer UI Kits for [**Apple iOS**](https://developer.apple.com/design/resources/) and [**Material Design**](http://download.adobe.com/pub/adobe/xd/ui-kits/xd-resources-material-design-ui.zip?promoid=98SH4RH2&mv=other) in class to understand the platform standards together.
 Download [Apple iOS fonts](https://developer.apple.com/fonts/) and [Roboto fonts for Android devices](https://material.io/design/typography/the-type-system.html#type-scale)